medialab/xan/docs/cmd/tokenize.md

     "word", "number", "hashtag", "mention", "emoji",
     "punct", "url" and "email"

-The command will by default return one row per row in the input file, with the tokens added in a new "tokens" column containing the processed and filtered tokens joined by a space (or any character given to --sep).
+The command will by default emit one row per row in the input file, with the tokens added in a new "tokens" column containing the processed and filtered tokens joined by a space (or any character given to --sep).